 If an employee believes or suspects a breach of this Policy has occurred or there is a risk of a breach occurring, they must notify their manager or report it in accordance with our Whistleblowing Policy as soon as possible.

 We encourage openness and we will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.

 Any breaches of this policy by employees will be dealt with under our Disciplinary, Grievance and Performance Improvement Policies.

 We will establish and implement effective processes to:

 - Obtain proof of nationality/right to work from each employee and retain copies of these.

 We will provide training on this Policy; any associated processes; and the potential risks we face.
-Thiswill be included in core induction for new staff and will also be available for existing colleagues at regular intervals.
+This will be included in core induction for new colleagues and will also be available for existing colleagues at regular intervals.
 In the event that a colleague suspects that a customer may be at risk of modern slavery, they should contact either their manager or report it in accordance with our Whistleblowing Policy.